As of: 29th June 2024

 Collective Legal Protection

-Switzerland is presently undergoing political deliberations on the potential expansion of its existing array of collective redress instruments.
-In December 2021, the Federal Council issued the corresponding dispatch for parliamentary consideration.
-However, from the business community’s perspective, the bill is not ripe for parliamentary discussion.
-The Federal Council’s proposal is criticized for approaching dispute resolution from a limited perspective, exclusively focusing on a specific Procedural Law instrument.
-It fails to consider international developments in recent years, new technological possibilities, and potential alternatives to court-based class actions.
+Switzerland is currently examining at a political level whether it should expand its existing range of collective redress instruments.
+In December 2021, the Federal Council adopted the corresponding dispatch for the attention of parliament.
+The business community is critical of these efforts.
+The Federal Council views dispute resolution from too limited a perspective and focuses exclusively on a specific instrument in Procedural Law in its proposal.
+It does not take into account the developments abroad in recent years, the new technological possibilities and possible alternatives to class actions before the courts.

 Contents